cguttweb/nuxt-portfolio-blog/content/posts/javascript-objects.md

 myTeam['trophies won'] = { 'European Cups': 6, 'League Titles' : 19}

-// myTeam now contains the following:
+// myTeam now contains the following which shows as with arrays you can nested objects inside objects

 myTeam = {
   name: 'Liverpool',